maziac/DeZog/README.md

 ![](documentation/images/main.gif)

-The goal of this project is to achieve a development environment for Z80 assembler programs much the same as for high-level programming languages.
-An experience similar to what you would expect from Eclipse, Visual Studio or XCode.
+The objective of this project is to provide a development environment for Z80 assembler programs that offers similar features to those found in high-level programming languages, such as Eclipse, Visual Studio, or XCode.

-As this is a huge goal the focus is here on
+This includes functionalities like
-- Easy navigating/stepping through assembler source files with step-over, step-into and step-out
+- easy stepping/navigation through source files with step-over, step-into and step-out capabilities
-- Data representation by viewing memory area, adding watches conversion between hex, decimal numbers and labels.
+- data representation through memory views and data watches
-- Easy access to data: a lot of information is already available by simply hovering over it.
+- easy data access through hover-over information
+- data display in structures
-- Offering a unit test framework.
+- a unit test framework
-- Displaying ZX Next specific data like sprites.
+Additionally it offers some ZX Next specific capabilities like displaying sprites.

-DeZog lets you use Visual Studio Code (vscode) as development environment for debugging your Z80 assembler programs.
-You can use DeZog either to build your own programs, step through the sources, use labels, watches, memory views and other helpful features.
-Or you use DeZog to reverse engineer old Z80 programs, e.g. ZX Spectrum or MAME arcade games, by debugging and building up commented list files of the program.
+DeZog facilitates the debugging of Z80 assembler programs using Visual Studio Code (vscode) as the development environment.
+This tool can be used to build programs, step through sources, use labels, watches, memory views, and other useful features.
+Additionally, it can be used to reverse engineer old Z80 programs, such as ZX Spectrum or MAME arcade games, by debugging and creating commented list files of the program.

-DeZog needs a Remote to  execute the Z80 binaries.
-You can either use the built-in Z80/ZX simulator or connect to ZEsarUX or CSpect via a socket connection for more advanced projects.
+DeZog needs a "[Remote](documentation/Usage.md#remote-types)" to  execute the Z80 binaries.
+You can either use the built-in Z80/ZX simulator or connect to [ZEsarUX], [CSpect] or [MAME] via a socket connection for more advanced projects.
-There is also experimental support for MAME.

 Note: DeZog itself does not include any support for building from assembler sources.
 For this you need a build task and an assembler.
 For an example look here: https://github.com/maziac/z80-sample-program

-**Migration from DeZog 1.5**
-If you installed DeZog 1.5 before [here](documentation/Migration.md) are a few tips to migrate to 2.0.

-**Important note for Windows users:**
-Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session.
-If that is true for you as well you can experiment with the "[loadDelay](documentation/Usage.md#zesarux)" option which adds an additional delay at startup.
-This mitigates the problem.
-The default for Windows is 100 (ms).
-If you run into this problem you can try to increase the value to 400 or even 1000.
-(You can also try smaller values than 100).

 ## Gallery